watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/Before the HOL - Cloud-native applications.md

    git clone https://github.com/microsoft/MCW-Cloud-native-applications.git
    ```

-   > **Note**: if you do not have enough free space, you may need to remove extra files from your cloud shell environment.
+   > **Note**: If you do not have enough free space, you may need to remove extra files from your cloud shell environment.
 Try running `azcopy jobs clean` to remove any `azcopy` jobs and data you do not need.

 2. The lab files download.